Clinical/Medical Social Work

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||5.2%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||4.1%|

 Online Clinical/Medical Social Work Programs

-In 2018-2019, 38 schools offered a clinical/medical social work program of some type.
+In the 2020-2021 academic year, 47 schools offered some type of clinical/medical social work program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|